 LAPO BOSCHI

-I study how waves propagate in complex media and apply this knowledge to a number of different fields of research, within the general domains of acoustics and seismology.
-I am interested in wave-based imaging in geology; sound localization in acoustics; acoustic display.
+complex media and apply this knowledge to a number of different fields of research. within the general domains of acoustics and seismology.
+I am interested in wave-based imaging in geology; sound localization in acoustics: acoustic display.

 ANNA BREDA